Review/Issue Date: April 30, 2020

 The Audit & Risk Management Committee shall meet at least four times annually.
 In addition to other matters considered at such meetings, (a) at four meetings, the Committee shall review the quarterly and annual financial statements and reports with management and the independent auditor (including disclosures under Management’s Discussion and Analysis of Financial Condition and Results of Operations) prior to their inclusion in a report on Form 10-Q or 10-K filed with the Commission; (b) at three meetings, the Committee shall confer with the outside auditing firm and management to review the Company’s interim financial results prior to their public announcement; and (c) the Committee shall do each of the following at no less than one meeting per year: (i) review the audit plan of the internal auditing staff, (ii) review the audit plan of the outside auditing firm, (iii) review the post-audit findings of the outside auditing firm, and (iv) meet in separate executive sessions with each of the outside auditing firm, the internal auditing staff and the Company’s General Counsel to discuss any matters that the Committee or these groups believe should be discussed privately with the Committee.
 A quorum for any meeting shall be a majority of the members, except for the meetings referred to in clause (b), where a quorum shall be one of the members.
 The Committee may meet, and members and other participants may take part in meetings, via telephone conference calls.

-The Committee may also hold any special meetings as may be called by the Chairman of the Committee, a majority of the members of the Committee or at the request of the outside auditing firm or the internal auditing staff or management.
+The Committee may also hold any special meetings as may be called by the Chair of the Committee, a majority of the members of the Committee or at the request of the outside auditing firm or the internal auditing staff or management.

 Members of senior management, the outside auditing firm, the internal auditing staff and others may attend meetings of the Committee at the invitation of the Committee and shall provide pertinent information as necessary.

-The Chairman of the Committee shall consult with management on the preparation of the agenda for each meeting and use reasonable efforts to cause management to distribute the agenda and supporting materials to the Committee members prior to each meeting.
-The Chairman shall ensure the inclusion on the agenda of any appropriate matter requested by the Company’s outside auditing firm.
-The Chairman will also cause minutes of each meeting to be prepared and circulated to the Committee members.
+The Chair of the Committee shall consult with management on the preparation of the agenda for each meeting and use reasonable efforts to cause management to distribute the agenda and supporting materials to the Committee members prior to each meeting.
+The Chair shall ensure the inclusion on the agenda of any appropriate matter requested by the Company’s outside auditing firm.
+The Chair will also cause minutes of each meeting to be prepared and circulated to the Committee members.
 Meeting agendas and minutes shall also be distributed to the directors who are not members of the Committee.
 The Committee may meet via telephonic or video conferencing facilities.

 The Committee shall report regularly to the Board of Directors as to its activities.